-Ready or not, here below is my personal worst to best about Pearl Jam discography.
+Ready or not, my worst to best about Pearl Jam's discography is below.
 Of course, updated to the new album Dark Matter.

 Let's go!

-To me their worst album by far.
+To me, it's their worst album by far.
 I like 2 or 3 songs, the rest of them I don't want to hear them anymore in my life.
-I find some of them too modern and others too boring or not inspired at all (the last part of the album kills me).
+I find some of them too modern and others too boring or not inspired (the last part of the album kills me).
 Maybe I'm too drastic, but It's because I love this band.

 11. "Dark Matter" (2024)